 Given the clear connection between better psychological health and meditation, the next step is to figure out the best way to encourage someone who is experiencing depressive symptoms to start a meditation practice.
 Different strategies work for different people.
 Here are a few ways to use meditation on depression.

-21-Day Meditation Experience with Oprah and Deepak
+21-Day Meditation Experience with Oprah Winfrey and Deepak Chopra

 Local Meditation Groups

 Almost everywhere there is a yoga class, there is a meditation sangha (gathering).
-Whether you are a complete beginner looking to learn how to meditate, or a more seasoned meditator seeking a group of like-minded people, finding a group that fits your lifestyle is a great way to form or solidify your practice.
+Whether you are a complete beginner looking to learn how to meditate, or a more seasoned meditator seeking a group of like-minded people, finding a. (virtual) group that fits your lifestyle is a great way to form or solidify your practice.
 The convenience of location matters.
 Feeling a sense of connection or belonging to the group will also help act as an accountability partner to get you there.
 You may want to join with a partner, which can help you both to stay accountable.

 Working with a Meditation Instructor